Copper Beech Hedging

 You can buy larger Copper Beech trees here.
-You can also buy green beech plants.
+You can also see our full range of beech hedging.

 Copper Beech, also called Purple Beech, may be listed as Fagus sylvatica purpurea, atropurpurea or atropunicea.
 They are all the same tree.